leeftk/leeftk/README.md

 My name is 33Audits.
 I am a Smart Contract Auditor who previously worked as a Solidity Developer at ConsenSys.

 ### Contact Information
-I'm available for contract dev work, technical writing, and private audits.
+If you're looking to work with me, I'm available for contract dev work, technical writing, and private audits.
 Feel free to reach out via:

 Twitter: [@33Audits](https://twitter.com/solidityauditor)